 For a 3rd DUI offense, the driver faces permanent license revocation.
 The driver can apply for a probationary license after 3 years.

 In case of a car accident involving serious injury or death by vehicle, the license is suspended for three years, and the driver can not apply for early reinstatement or a hardship license.

-All individuals who drive in Georgia have impliedly given their consent or agreed in advance to alcohol or a drug test of their breath, blood, or urine.
+All individuals who drive in Georgia have impliedly given their consent or agreed in advance to a drug test of their breath, blood, or urine.
 If an arrested driver refuses to submit to a test, he or she will undergo license suspension.

 For the 1st offense in 5 years, the driver faces a 1-year suspension; but the license can be reinstated after 1 month.
 For the 2nd offense in 5 years, the driver faces a three-year-suspension.
 The motorist can reinstate after 18 months.
 For the 3rd DUI offense in 5 years, the driver faces a five-year suspension.
 But, the driver can get a probationary license after 2 years.
-Completion of a DUI education program is mandatory for every offense.

 If you are charged with a DUI in Georgia, the attorneys at the Law Ladies can help.
 Schedule your appointment now!